“Adopt Blockchain or be disrupted”. How one tiny technology can give the financial world a global makeover

 3. Return On Marketing Investment (ROMI) has increased.

-With a significant accuracy rate of almost 100% and global coverage in more than 190 countries, BASIS ID is providing blockchain-based businesses with a simple and powerful solution for verifying their customer’s identity.
+With a significant accuracy rate of almost 100% and global coverage in more than 190 countries, BASIS ID is providing blockchain-based businesses with a simple and powerful KYC & AML Solution for verifying their customer’s identity.

 The world has been developing in leaps and bounds in recent years.
 Today the plastic card and smartphone are commonplace in almost any individual’s everyday life, whereas not so long ago those things seemed like utter fiction.